kcpeppe/kcpeppe.github.io/_posts/2023-05-25-ChatGPT_Replaces_Simp_Tables.md

 I recently was cleaning out a filing cabinet when I ran across an article on SIMP tables dated June of 1975.
 The funny part of this article is that it was written as part of a series called "Department of Golden Oldies".
 SMIP tables, also known as semantic tables, can be used to generate random sentences.
 These sentences look like they should have some meaning but are complete nonsense.

-I remember that when I first ran into this article several years ago, I wrote a program that used the Simp tables to generate random sentences.
-My supervisor seeing this decided to have some fun with it by dropping one of the generated sentences into a project proposal.
-He sent the proposal to his supervisor who but a question mark over the generated sentence and then, unexpectedly, sent the proposal off for final approval.
+When I first ran into this article, I wrote a program that used the Simp tables to generate random sentences.
+My supervisor, seeing this, decided to have some fun with it.
+He used the program to generate a random sentence and then dropped it into the middle of a project proposal.
+He then sent the proposal to his supervisor for review.
+That supervisor did drop a question mark over the generated sentence but then, completely unexpectedly, sent the proposal off for final approval.

 Where do SIMP tables come from?
-The article states that although they were able to determine that the topic showed up in around 1971, no one knew where it came from.
+The article states that they tried to find the origins of the work but only able to determine that it appeared around 1971.
 I decided to see what ChatGPT could come up with on such an obscure topic.
 It took me several tweaks of a ChatGPT query to finally generate this.

 ```
 Simp tables, also known as semantic tables, were first introduced by the linguist Zellig Harris in the 1950s.
 Harris developed the concept of distributional analysis, which involves analyzing the distribution of words in a language to determine their meaning and syntactic function.